 Being a proper well-behaved princess means that you don't get to take fencing lessons, or to learn magic from the court magician, or to learn Latin, or cooking, or philosophy, or juggling, or to do anything interesting, really.
 Just embroidery and dancing and endless etiquette rules, and eventually marriage to some handsome and dull prince.
 In this book, Princess Cimorene of Linderwall decides that she'll have a much better life by running away from court and becoming a dragon's “captive” princess.

-This is the first book in Alice's new favorite series.
+This is the first book in Al's new favorite series.
 It's a real hoot, especially if you know enough fairy tales to get the references.